A Selector-Based Reframing of Cybernetics

 Toward a Pattern Ontology

-The selector perspective suggests a shift away from object-centered ontology toward a pattern-centered one.
+If taken as more than a modeling framework, the selector perspective suggests a shift away from object-centered ontology toward a pattern-centered one.

 Rather than beginning with systems that exhibit behavior, we begin with: